LEG LENGTH DISCREPANCY SHOES AND SHOE LIFTS

 Most people with a leg length discrepancy don't know about our elevator shoes or shoe lifts, and have shoe repairers add a large external heel to their shoes.
 This can cost $40-60 and is not a stylish or comfortable way of solving the issue.
 Our method is much more discrete and comfortable, so please consider our range of Leg Length Discrepancy Shoes.

 If you have any questions, please feel free to contact us by using our contact form or calling us on 03 9078 7938.
 We'd be happy to help you as much as we can.
-Alternatively, you can visit our Melbourne or Sydney boutique and have a look at our shoes and shoe lifts.
+Alternatively, you can visit our Melbourne, Sydney or Brisbane stores and have a look at our shoes and shoe lifts.

 Megan, SA - 26th September 2012